 Limited Clients.
 Proven Results.

-The Domestic Violence Defense Attorneys at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in Russell, Ohio.
+The Domestic Violence Lawyers at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in Russell, Ohio.
 By limiting the number of clients we serve, Stiefvater Law can dedicate the time and resources needed to successfully defend your Russell domestic violence charge.

-Licensed to practice law in Ohio since 2003, Domestic Violence Attorney Robert Stiefvater has a proven track record of successfully defending Russell domestic violence cases.
-Call and speak with Robert about your case.
-Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.
+Domestic Violence Attorney Robert Stiefvater has been practicing law in Ohio since 2003.
+He has a proven track record of successfully defending Russell domestic violence cases.
+Call Robert about your case.
+Even if our Domestic Violence Law Firm is not currently accepting new clients, a Domestic Violence Attorney will discuss your case with you and answer your questions.

 Ohio law defines Domestic Violence as: